 The McLain Family Band has consisted, through the years, of various combinations of family members.
 The core touring band includes: Raymond McLain, Ruth McLain, Alice and Al White and Daxson Lewis, with occasional guest appearances from Nancy Ann Wartman and Michael & Jennifer McLain.

 Raymond performs, produces, and records.
 He often appears on stage and recording with Canadian harmonica virtuoso, Mike Stevens.
-For more than 10 years, he played music from the stage the world famous Grand Ole Opry and toured with Jim & Jesse and the Virginia Boys.
+For more than 10 years, he played music from the stage of the world famous Grand Ole Opry and toured with Jim & Jesse and the Virginia Boys.
 During the late ‘60s and early ‘70’s Raymond occasionally played mandolin with Don Reno, Red Smiley and Bill Harrell.
-Raymond serves as Director of the Kentucky Center for Traditional Music at Morehead State University.

 Ruth’s talent and stage presence have been a powerful part of the McLain Family Band’s success since it’s creation in 1968.
 She has the unique ability to be comfortable and effective in a starring or a supportive role.
 Ruth has written songs that have been recorded by her family and by other national touring artists including Rhonda Vincent and The Lewis Family.
 Her masterful upright bass playing has delighted audiences and inspired young musicians to take up the instrument!
 In her “spare time,” she teaches at The Kentucky Center for Traditional Music at Morehead State University.

 Alice's beautiful voice is an important part of the group’s sound.
 She is powerful as a soloist and helps create the McLain’s unique vocal harmony blend.
 Her brother, Raymond, says, Alice has both the voice and the heart of an angel.
 She is a splendid communicator and was responsible for arranging many of the group’s first international concert touring opportunities.